nomeata/safe-docker/README.md

 command line flag, the userwho can run this script could start a malicious image downloaded from the internet.

+Not much is expected from the docker image.
+But some programs do not like it when the current user id has no name (e.g. those using `whoami`).
+If you need to run these, you need to add the user to your image’s `/etc/passwd`, and ensure that it has the same uid as the calling user.

 This script should be copied to, say, `/usr/local/bin` and made read-only for the user running it.
 Then the targetting user must get sudo permissions to run it, e.g. by adding the following lines via `visudo`: